-Course Code: 19SHMG6101 Course Title: Induction Program (common to all B.E/B.Tech programmes) Course Category: Mandatory Non- Course Level: Introductory Duration: 3 Weeks Max.
-Marks:100 Data and static a
+Course Category: Mandatory Non-Credit Course Course Level: Introductory Duration: 3 Weeks Max.
+Marks:100

 - 1. Explain various sources available to meet the needs of self, such as personal items and learning resources. - 2.
 Explain various career opportunities, opportunity for growth of self and avenues available in the campus. - 3.
 Explain the opportunity available for professional development. - 4.
 Build universal human values and bonding amongst all the inmates of the campus and society.